mainmatter/mainmatter.com/src/cases/aleph-alpha.md

 provider.

 The final infrastructure stack looked like this:
-- **Object storage**: We used StackIt's managed object storage to store the input and output data for the pipeline.
-  The interface was compatible with the S3 API, which allowed us to rely on AWS' battle-tested Rust SDK.
+- **Object storage**: We relied on StackIt's managed object storage to store hyperparameters, intermediate artefacts and the final output for the pipeline.
+The interface is compatible with the S3 API, allowing us to rely on AWS' battle-tested Rust SDK.
 - **Message broker**: We picked RabbitMQ to pass messages between the different components of the pipeline. [`lapin`](https://crates.io/crates/lapin) served well as a Rust client.
 - **Metadata storage**: We used PostgreSQL to store metadata about the pipeline's progress.
 We relied on [`sqlx`](https://crates.io/crates/sqlx) to interact with the database from Rust.
 - **Compute**: We relied on StackIt's managed Kubernetes offering to run the pipeline.
+- **Ecosystem**: A growing number of companies are building core machine learning infrastructure in Rust.
+  As a by-product, you can find high-quality implementations of key algorithms on [crates.io](https://crates.io).
+  A special mention goes to Hugging Face's [`tokenizers`](https://github.com/huggingface/tokenizers) crate, a load-bearing component of the final pipeline.

 ### Rust